uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

         // Fetch the records of the category model uadmin.Get(m.Interface(), "id = ?", 3)

-        // Assign the m.Interface() to the newmode newmodel := m.Interface()
+        // Assign the m.Interface() to the newmodel newmodel := m.Interface()

         // Print the result in JSON format